House Republicans pass US debt bill, push Biden on spending - KESQ

 “We’ve done our job,” McCarthy said after the vote.

-“The president can no longer ignore” the issue of federal spending limits, he said. ”Now he should sit down and negotiate.”
+“The president can no longer ignore” the issue by not not negotiating with the House Republicans, he declared.

 As the House debated the measure, Biden on Wednesday indicated he was willing to open the door to talks with McCarthy, but not on preventing a first-ever U.S. default that would shake America’s economy and beyond.